-Margo’s essays and reviews have appeared in a number of publications, including The Fiddlehead, The Globe and Mail, The Toronto Star, the Guernica Series on Writers, Pottersfield Portfolio, The Antigonish Review and The Coast.
+Margo holds a Masters degree in English and a Certificate in Adult Education, both from Dalhousie University.
+Her essays and book reviews have appeared in a number of publications, including The Fiddlehead, The Globe and Mail, The Toronto Star, the Guernica Series on Writers, Pottersfield Portfolio, The Antigonish Review and The Coast.

 Fred Kerner Book Award, Canadian Authors Association, Winner.